 A compost heap is the best thing for resolution busting because it recycles more of your waste, improves your garden soil, and reduces your contribution to landfill all in one.

-Having a compost heap makes you greener all round, and you’ll be surprised at all the different things you can put in there that would normally go in your general waste.
+Having a compost heap makes you greener all round.
+You’ll be surprised at all the different things you can put in there that would normally go in your general waste.

 Things that can be composted include vegetable peelings and offcuts, coffee grounds and garden waste.

 You can then use your composted material in with your soil to boost plant growth and flowers.
-The best and easiest way to compost is buying a plastic compost bin which you can add waste to the top of and then take out compost from the bottom where the waste materials have broken down.
+The best and easiest way to compost is buying a plastic compost bin.
+Add waste to the top of and then take out compost from the bottom where the waste materials have broken down.

 Start Growing Your Own Vegetables